Tam-ala/Pymaceuticals-Inc_Plotting-with-Matplotlib/README.md

 As a senior data analyst at the company, I've been given access to the complete data from their most recent animal study.
 In this study, 250 mice identified with SCC tumor growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
 You have been tasked by the executive team to generate all of the tables and figures needed for the technical report of the study.
 The executive team also has asked for a top-level summary of the study results.

+## How To Use
+### One Way
+To access the materials used, go to the [Pymaceuticals](https://github.com/Tam-ala/Pymaceuticals-Inc_Plotting-with-Matplotlib/tree/master/Pymaceuticals) folder.
+The csv files used can be accessed in the [data](https://github.com/Tam-ala/Pymaceuticals-Inc_Plotting-with-Matplotlib/tree/master/Pymaceuticals/data) folder.
+The notebook is called [Pymaceuticals](https://github.com/Tam-ala/Pymaceuticals-Inc_Plotting-with-Matplotlib/blob/master/Pymaceuticals/Pymaceuticals_update.ipynb).

+### Second Way
+This way will allow for data manipulation.
+* First clone the folder
+* In the terminal, type: git clone <folder>.
+The folder should appear on the Desktop
+* Go to the folder to open the terminal from this folder by right-click and selecting the terminal
+* Assuming that an environment is made in terminal, type: conda activate <environment-name>
+* And assuming that jupyter notebook is installed, type: jupyter notebook
+* Jupyter Notebook should open up in the browser automatically to the Pymaceuticals_update notebook file.

 ## Tasks

 My tasks were to do the following: